keptn/lifecycle-toolkit/docs/content/en/docs/migrate/evolution-klt/_index.md

 Keptn v1 is designed for the classic monolithic development world, where many developers work against a single Git repository on different components that have dependencies within that monolith.

+TODO: Adam comment:
+This section IMO isn't correct.
+This sets the tone that Keptn LTS is irrelevant to anyone on microservices.
+That's not true.
+Keptn LTS is perfectly capable of being used in a microservices architecture.

+Indeed, the sentenceparagraph below alludes to this:
+Keptn v1 is a general purpose orchestration engine for cloud and non-cloud native tooling on Kubernetes.

 Software applications are developed using tools like Jenkins to run Continuous Integration.
 By building, testing, and validating the entire application